Why is it important to plan the first sexual intercourse?

-Planning your first relationship allows you to think with whom you want to share these new sensations, as well as to control your environment, that is, how, where and when you would like it to happen, from small details such as the clothes and the music you want to listen to, to having what you need to feel protection and respect.
+Planning your first relationship allows you to think about with whom you want to share these new sensations, as well as to control your environment; that is, how, where and when you would like it to happen: from small details such as the clothes and the music you want to listen to, to having what you need to feel protected and respected.

 If you feel you are close to “your first time,” keep the following in mind: